Aouidate/Chemoinformatics-tutos/README.md

 # chemoinformatics
 Compilation of chemoinformatics and machine learning techniques for drug discovery.
-In the present repository, we are sharing a set of tutorials andwe arem aking them available to every one that likes data science, chemoinformatics or drug discovery.
+In the present repository, you can find a set of tutorials that are available for every one that is passionate about data science, chemoinformatics or drug discovery.
-The main objective is to create a compilation of different tutorials with explainations for the differentrequired techniques to ghuide nebies in this field of research. eeded
+The main objective is to create a compilation of different tutorials with explainations for the different required techniques to ghuide newbies in this field of research.